-90 Adopted Local Plan 2011-2029 (basingstoke.gov.uk) Accessed 16/01/2023
+Adopted Local Plan 2011-2029 (basingstoke.gov.uk) Accessed 16/01/2023

-91 Local Plan | Eastleigh Borough Council Accessed 16/01/2023
+104 Local Plan | Eastleigh Borough Council Accessed 16/01/2023

-92 Adopted development plans (southampton.gov.uk) Accessed 16/01/2023
+Adopted development plans (southampton.gov.uk) Accessed 16/01/2023

-- The emerging Southampton City Local Plan93 has increased the requirement from Policy AP 9 to 16,800 swellings. - Winchester Local Plan Part 1: Joint Core Strategy Adopted 201394 includes the requirement for 12,500 new dwellings in Policy DS1 Development Strategy and Principles. - And for the Solent European sites, all other Local Plans within the surface water catchment of the Rivers Test and Itchen, and within 5.6km of the Solent European sites, such as those for Havant, Portsmouth, East Hampshire, South Downs National Park and Chichester.
+- Winchester Local Plan Part 1: Joint Core Strategy Adopted 2013106 includes the requirement for 12,500 new dwellings in Policy DS1 - Development Strategy and Principles, along with consideration of the work on an emerging Local Plan that is currently at Examination. - For the Solent Habitat sites, all other Local Plans within the surface water catchment of the Rivers Test and Itchen, and within 5.6km of the Solent Habitat sites, such as those for Havant, Portsmouth, East Hampshire, South Downs National Park and Chichester. - For the New Forest Habitat sites, all other Local Plans within 15km of these designations.